 As a leading industrialist, Wedgwood was a major backer of the Trent and Mersey Canal dug between the River Trent and River Mersey, which he believed would assist in improving the transport of raw materials and finished wares.
 Later that decade, his burgeoning business caused him to move from the smaller Ivy Works to the newly built Etruria Works, which would run for 180 years.
 The factory was so-named after the Etruria district of Italy, where black porcelain dating to Etruscan times was being excavated.
 Wedgwood found this porcelain inspiring, and his first major commercial success was its duplication with what he called “Black Basalt”.
 Black basalt was often accompanied by red encaustic painting to imitate Greek red-figure vases.
 He combined experiments in his art and in the technique of mass production with an interest in improved roads, canals, schools and living conditions.
 At Etruria, he even built a village for his workers.

 Wedgwood’s invention of the pyrometer, a device for measuring high temperatures invaluable for gauging oven heats for firings, earned him commendation as a fellow of the Royal Society.
 Wedgwood is also credited as the inventor of modern marketing, specifically direct mail, money back guarantees, travelling salesmen, carrying pattern boxes for display, self-service, free delivery, buy one get one free, and illustrated catalogues.
+After passing on his company to his sons, Josiah Wedgwood died at home, probably of cancer of the jaw, in 1795, at age 64.

 At yovisto academic video search you can learn more about Wedgwood pottery in the 1941 educational Wedgwood film “Colour in Clay” from British Council Film collection.